 With 66‚924 fans in attendance, the Yankees beat the Red Sox, 9-5, on Johnny Mize Day at Yankee Stadium.
 The 38 year-old first baseman and future Hall of Famer contributes to the victory over the fading Boston team, now four games behind the Bronx Bombers, with a single and double.

 September 7, 1952

 At Washington's Griffith Stadium, Johnny Mize pinch-hits a grand slam, giving the Yankees a 5-1 victory over the Senators.
-The 'Big Cat' has now homered in all fifteen major league ballparks presently in use.
-(Sportsman's Park is used by both the Cardinals and Browns)
+The 'Big Cat' has now homered in all fifteen major league ballparks presently in use, with Sportsman's Park in St. Louis being used as the home for both the Cardinals and Browns.